Deciding between Basic and Extended egg donor profiles

 - How much do I/we want my/our future child to know about its origins?

-If your answer to these questions is 'As much as possible', you should probably choose a donor with an Extended profile.
+If your answer to these questions is 'As much as possible', you should probably choose an egg donor with an Extended profile.
 By choosing a donor with an Extended profile, you can get just enough information to imagine who the donor is as a person.
 You can also look at the donor's child photos and that way you can maybe find a donor who looks like yourself or your partner as a child.
 The Extended profile is often chosen by same-sex couples who have an explicit wish for their child to know about its origins.
 It is also a possibility to see pictures of the egg donors as adults, if you want more information regarding the physical appearance of a possible donor.

 If you, on the other hand, want to know 'As little as possible' about your egg donor, you should probably choose a donor with a Basic profile.
 By making this choice, you will simply get the most essential information about the donor, and this may be enough for you.
 The Basic profile is often chosen by heterosexual couples.
 If you have doubts whether to choose ID Release or Non-ID Release, we recommend following the link to our blog post on the subject.

 The choice is up to you, and most importantly you should choose based on what feels right for you.
-Note that if you are going to be inseminated at a fertility clinic, you should make sure that they are allowed to treat you with the type of sperm donor you choose.
+Note that if you are going to be inseminated at a fertility clinic, you should make sure that they are allowed to treat you with the type of egg donor you choose.

 If you want inspiration before making your choice, we recommend you read our blog post about egg donor-conceived Katie.